-The Keeping Nurses at the Bedside Act is a bill chief authored by Senator Erin Murphy (DFL-St. Paul) and Representative Liz Olson (DFL-Duluth) to address the hospital short-staffing and retention crisis.
+The Keeping Nurses at the Bedside Act (KNABA) is a bill designed to address the hospital short-staffing and retention crisis.
 The conditions that hospital CEOs have created are driving nurses away from the profession and hurting patient care.
-The Keeping Nurses at the Bedside Act puts patients and workers before profits to fix the under-staffing and retention crisis while improving the quality-of-care patients receive at Minnesota hospitals.
+Chief-authored by Senator Erin Murphy (DFL, St. Paul) in the Senate (SF 1561) and Rep. Sandra Feist (DFL, New Brighton) in the House (HF 1700), the Keeping Nurses at the Bedside Act puts patients and workers before profits to fix the under-staffing and retention crisis while improving the quality-of-care patients receive at Minnesota hospitals.

 If the Keeping Nurses at the Bedside Act is passed into law, nurses will stay on and return to the job, and patient care will improve.
 There is no shortage of Minnesota nurses who want to provide safe, high-quality care to their patients; there is a shortage of nurses willing and able to work under these conditions.
 Hospital CEOs making millions in compensation and benefits can afford to make changes to protect workers and put patients before profits.